nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Close
 [Close]: #close

 This syscall manually closes a file descriptor.
 After calling this, any attempt to read/write the file descriptor pointed to the other end would fail.
+After using close, there are four typical situations:

+- close writer, and then try to write data to writer through `ckb_write`.
+In this case `ckb_write` will fail and return error(6).
+- close writer, and then try to read data from reader through `ckb_read`.
+In this case if there is unread data in Pipe, ckb_read will execute normally; otherwise, it will return error(7).
+- close reader, and then try to write data to writer through `ckb_write`.
+In this case `ckb_write` will fail and return error(7).
+- close reader, and then try to read data from reader through `ckb_read`.
+In this case `ckb_read` will fail and return error(6).

 ```c
 int ckb_close(uint64_t fd);